Bridges to Hope:

 Because religion and spirituality often play a vital role in healing, it’s not uncommon for families and individuals experiencing mental health issues to turn to a faith leader first for help.
 Yet faith leaders, staff and key outreach volunteers are often lacking the information, education and resources to be the “bridge to hope” needed as people navigate serious, sometimes life-threatening, mental health issues.

 What are the next training dates?
-The November 7 training is the last training scheduled for 2017.
-Our future training dates for 2018 will be posted later this fall.
+Our future training dates for 2018 will be posted soon.